metaory/pcall.js/README.md

 Prelude
 -------
 You might have an entire function wrapped in a try..catch;
-In which you have figure our which call throw the error.
-Lack of control and visibility.
+In which you have to figure out which call throw the error, Lack of control and visibility.

 You might wrap each async call in it's own try...catch;